 4.4 Industry progress of Digital Twin

-Editor’s Note: This clause describes the state of the art in NDT.

 The process of standardization of the Digital Twin started several years ago mainly driven by the industry 4.0 and the need to standardize the architecture for the digital representation of processes for smart factories.
 Within this push, the ISO established the Digital twin framework for manufacturing (ISO 23247 series of standards).

 However, only lately ICT related standards developing organization (SDO) have started the process of standardization of a network digital twin.